clairey-zx81/json-model/TUTO.md

 jmc --version
 ```

-Add the example values and models discussed below in this directory for testing.
+Add the example values and models discussed below in this directory for testing,
+with the available terminal editor (`vi`) in the VM or with any editor on the
+host system.

 ## JSON – JavaScript Object Notation